A Common Misconception, Corrected Upfront

 The Financial Use Case: Improving Net Metering Economics

-As covered in our dedicated net metering guide, in territories where your utility credits excess solar generation at a meaningfully lower rate than your retail electricity rate, storing excess midday generation in a battery for use during evening hours (rather than exporting it to the grid for a lower-value credit) can improve your actual financial outcome, since you are using your own generated electricity directly rather than selling it cheaply and then buying it back at a higher retail rate later.
+As we’ve covered in our dedicated net metering guide, some utilities credit your exported solar generation at a rate well below what you pay for retail electricity.
+In those territories, storing your midday excess in a battery and using it yourself that evening — rather than sending it to the grid for a lower-value credit — can meaningfully improve your bottom line, since you’re consuming power you already own instead of selling it cheap and buying it back later at a higher price.

-Calculating Whether the Financial Case Actually Applies to You
+Calculating Whether the Financial Case Applies to You

-The Actual Additional Cost to Weigh Against These Benefits
+The Real Cost to Weigh Against These Benefits

 Battery Capacity Sizing Considerations